WaelRabah/PathfinderVisualizer/README.md

   ReactJS , Hooks API , Css animations and transitions , Material-ui
 ### What I learned from this project :
-  I understood all the concepts behind all the pathfinding algorithms I learned more about ReactJS and Canvas API
+  I understood all the concepts behind all the pathfinding algorithms I learned how to use css animations